dankamongmen/notcurses/README.md

 A full API reference [is available](https://nick-black.com/notcurses/).
 Manual pages ought have been installed along with notcurses.

-A program wishing to use notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
+A program wishing to use Notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
 It is advised to compile with the output of `pkg-config --cflags notcurses`.
 If using CMake, a support file is provided, and can be accessed as `notcurses`.

-Before calling into notcurses—and usually as one of the first calls of the program—be sure to call `setlocale(3)` with an appropriate UTF-8 locale.
-It is usually appropriate to use `setlocale(LC_ALL, "")`, relying on the user to properly set the `LANG` environment variable. notcurses will refuse to start if `nl_langinfo(3)` doesn't indicate `ANSI_X3.4-1968` or `UTF-8`.
+Before calling into Notcurses—and usually as one of the first calls of the program—be sure to call `setlocale(3)` with an appropriate UTF-8 locale.
+It is usually appropriate to use `setlocale(LC_ALL, "")`, relying on the user to properly set the `LANG` environment variable.
+Notcurses will refuse to start if `nl_langinfo(3)` doesn't indicate `ANSI_X3.4-1968` or `UTF-8`.
 In addition, it is wise to mask most signals early in the program, before any threads are spawned (this is particularly critical for `SIGWINCH`).

-notcurses requires an available `terminfo(5)` definition appropriate for the terminal.
+Notcurses requires an available `terminfo(5)` definition appropriate for the terminal.
 It is usually appropriate to pass `NULL` in the `termtype` field of a `notcurses_options` struct, relying on the user to properly set the `TERM` environment variable.
 This variable is usually set by the terminal itself.
 It